 Every morning I do a thought download and write my goals out while quietly sipping my coffee, and remind myself of all that I am grateful for as I write in my gratitude journal.
 I take my morning walk, then I read or write for an hour.

-This morning, I was working on my next project, a three-week writing intensive for moms who are juggling multiple competing priorities, and struggling to make progress on their dissertation or thesis.
+This morning, I was working on my next project, the FREE "Think Like a Phinisher" 5-Day Workshop (register HERE), and struggling to make progress on their dissertation or thesis.
 I've been trying to come up with a name for my new project and began searching for some inspiration.

 Back in 2014, I read the book "Consolations... the Solace, Nourishment and Underlying Meaning of Everyday Words" by David Whyte.
 When I was writing my own dissertation, I found that reading books was one of my favorite forms of procrastination.
 If you are a word lover like me, you would love this book.
 What's really great about this book, is that you can read it here and there, a few pages at a time and it will undoubtedly ignite thought and reflection.